-The Hebrew University of Jerusalem
+The Hebrew University of Jerusalem Syllabus

-Syllabus

 ECOPHYSIOLOGY OF PLANTS - 71312

-Last update 27-09-2017
+Last update 26-09-2024

 HU Credits: 2

 Degree/Cycle: 1st degree (Bachelor)

-Responsible Department: plant science in agriculture
+Responsible Department: Plant Science in Agriculture

 Academic year: 0

 Semester: 1st Semester

 Teaching Languages: Hebrew

 Campus: Rehovot

-Course/Module Coordinator: Dr. Jose Gruenzweig
+Course/Module Coordinator: Dr. Yotam Zait

-Coordinator Email: jose.gruenzweig@mail.huji.ac.il
+Coordinator Email: yotam.zait@mail.huji.ac.il

 Coordinator Office Hours: none

 Teaching Staff:

+Dr. Yotam Zait

-Prof Amnon Schwartz Prof Jose Gruenzweig Course/Module description:
+Course/Module description:

 This course introduces the student to functionality of plants at the organismic level in their natural environment.

 Course/Module aims:

 The objective of this course is to provide an understanding of physiological mechanisms underlying plant responses to the abiotic and biotic environment in natural, agricultural and forestry ecosystems.

-Learning outcomes - On successful completion of this module, students should be able to: On successful completion of this module, students should be able to: • describe the physical, chemical and biological conditions that plants encounter in their natural environment • analyze the consequences of these conditions for survival, growth, biomass production, reproduction, species abundance and the geographical distribution of plants • describe the key characteristics and processes relevant to the main plant resources, i.e. irradiance, energy, water, carbon and nutrients • explain the ecophysiological processes as affected by biotic interactions and abiotic stress factors • assess ways of adaptation and acclimation of plants to stress Attendance requirements(%):
+Learning outcomes - On successful completion of this module, students should be able to:

+On successful completion of this module, students should be able to:

+- describe the physical, chemical and biological conditions that plants encounter in their natural environment - analyze the consequences of these conditions for survival, growth, biomass production, reproduction, species abundance and the geographical distribution of plants - describe the key characteristics and processes relevant to the main plant resources, i.e. irradiance, energy, water, carbon and nutrients - explain the ecophysiological processes as affected by biotic interactions and abiotic stress factors - assess ways of adaptation and acclimation of plants to stress

-80
+Attendance requirements(%):

-Teaching arrangement and method of instruction: 14 x 2 hours lectures
+Teaching arrangement and method of instruction: 13 x 2 hours lectures

 Course/Module Content:

-1. Irradiance and energy 1: energy balance of leaves, plants and the ecosystem 2.
-Irradiance and energy 2: adaptation of plants to extreme physical conditions 3.
-Water 1: water balance of the plant, water uptake and transport, transpiration, the soil-plant-atmosphere continuum 4.
-Water 2: water potential, pressure-volume curves, hydraulic conductance and vulnerability, embolism, hydraulic safety margins 5.
-Stable isotopes as a major tool to identify ecophysiological processes 6.
-Water 3: impact of drought on the water balance of plants, acclimation and adaptation to drought 7.
-Water 4: impact of stress (other than drought) and of competition on the plant water balance 8.
-Water 5: mechanisms leading to dieback and mortality in plants under drought stress, upscaling of the water balance to the ecosystem level 9.
-Nutrients 1: nutrient uptake and distribution in the plant, nutrient use efficiency, nutrient resorption in perennial plants 10.
-Nutrients 2: nutrient uptake under abiotic stress, such as high salinity, adaption to these stresses 11.
-Carbon 1: photosynthesis under stress, adaption of the photosynthetic apparatus to stress and to high atmospheric CO2 concentration 12.
-Carbon 2: respiration and respiratory processes in different plant parts, impact of stress on respiration and adaptation of the respiratory system to these stresses, plant carbon balance 13.
-Carbon 3: growth and biomass production, carbon allocation in the plant, sourcesink relationships, root-shoot interrelations, transport and storage of assimilates in plants 14.
-Carbon 4: growth under stress, biotic influences on growth, upscaling of the carbon balance to the ecosystem level Required Reading: none Additional Reading Material:
+- 1. Irradiance and energy 1: energy balance of leaves, plants and the ecosystem - 2.
+Irradiance and energy 2: adaptation of plants to extreme physical conditions - 3.
+Water 1: water balance of the plant, water uptake and transport, transpiration, the soil-plant-atmosphere continuum - 4.
+Water 2: water potential, pressure-volume curves, hydraulic conductance and vulnerability, embolism, hydraulic safety margins - 5.
+Stable isotopes as a major tool to identify ecophysiological processes - 6.
+Water 3: impact of drought on the water balance of plants, acclimation and adaptation to drought

+- 7. Water 4: impact of stress (other than drought) and of competition on the plant water balance - 8.
+Water 5: mechanisms leading to dieback and mortality in plants under drought stress, upscaling of the water balance to the ecosystem level - 9.
+Nutrients 1: nutrient uptake and distribution in the plant, nutrient use efficiency, nutrient resorption in perennial plants - 10.
+Nutrients 2: nutrient uptake under abiotic stress, such as high salinity, adaption to these stresses - 11.
+Carbon 1: photosynthesis under stress, adaption of the photosynthetic apparatus to stress and to high atmospheric CO2 concentration - 12.
+Carbon 2: respiration and respiratory processes in different plant parts, impact of stress on respiration and adaptation of the respiratory system to these stresses, plant carbon balance - 13.
+Carbon 3: growth and biomass production, carbon allocation in the plant, sourcesink relationships, root-shoot interrelations, transport and storage of assimilates in plants - 14.
+Carbon 4: growth under stress, biotic influences on growth, upscaling of the carbon balance to the ecosystem level none